Tumul001/todo-list-api/README.md

 └── test-api.bat             # API testing script
 ```

-## Contributing
+## 🤝 Contributing

-Feel free to submit issues and enhancement requests!
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-## License
+## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

+## 🎯 Deployment Status

+- ✅ Local Development Ready
+- ✅ PostgreSQL Integration Complete
+- ✅ All CRUD Operations Tested
+- ✅ API Documentation Available
+- ✅ Production Ready for Render
+- 🚀 Ready for GitHub & Deployment

+## 📧 Contact

+Feel free to reach out if you have any questions or suggestions!

+---

+**⭐ Star this repository if you found it helpful!**